Investigations

 Inadvertent Deployment of Side Air Bags

-NHTSA Preliminary Evaluation PE25018 — open, opened 2025-10-28 and involving the HONDA ODYSSEY.
+NHTSA Preliminary Evaluation PE25018 - closed, opened 2025-10-28 and involving the HONDA ODYSSEY.

-NHTSA investigation PE25018 is a Preliminary Evaluation opened on 2025-10-28 and currently open.
+NHTSA investigation PE25018 is a Preliminary Evaluation opened on 2025-10-28 and currently closed.
 The subject of record is HONDA ODYSSEY, which places this file inside the Office of Defects Investigation queue for HONDA.
-Latest activity on this investigation was logged on 2025-10-28 — NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.
+Latest activity on this investigation was logged on 2026-06-25 - NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.

 A Preliminary Evaluation like PE25018 is the entry point of the federal defect-investigation process.
 NHTSA engineers scan complaint databases, field reports, and manufacturer data to decide whether an Engineering Analysis is warranted, whether a voluntary recall is already sufficient, or whether the pattern does not rise to a defect finding.